Kaisaan/lostkefin/scriptFormat.md

 |`$67 $6C`|`gl`|Gray|   |
 |`$63 $79`|`cy`|Cyan|   |

+#### Formatted Strings
+The game accepts C-styled formatted strings like `%-20sX%2d` for things such as item names and prices.
+The `<F>` control code is used to display a number as fullwidth character.
+The `<S>` control code is used to display a number shifted to the left?

 #### Characters
 The value of the `$3B` Character control code comes from the index value from a list of pointers.